 You can also submit medical bills to your health insurance carrier.
 You’re likely to pay a co-payment/deductible amount, and the carrier may have a subrogation lien on your settlement from the at-fault driver when you receive it.
 That means that you’ll repay at least some portion of the money the company has spent on your bills.
 Your attorney can help to negotiate this repayment amount.

-If the at-fault driver’s insurance company does not offer you a reasonable settlement, your attorney will file a civil lawsuit and fight in court for the compensation you deserve.
-Depending on the details of your accident, your lawyer might also file one or more third-party suits against other defendants to bring your compensation up to a fair level:
+If the at-fault driver’s insurance company does not offer you a reasonable settlement, your attorney can file a civil lawsuit and fight in court for the compensation you deserve.
+Depending on the details of your accident, your lawyer might also file one or more third-party suit against other defendants to bring your compensation up to a fair level:

 Dealing with multiple defendants/insurance companies and finding every possible source of compensation is a job the average person cannot do well at the best of times.
-If you’re undergoing medical treatment and adjusting to a permanent injury, your attorney can handle the paperwork, bureaucracy, negotiations, and other hurdles to win you a fair award.
+If you’re undergoing medical treatment and adjusting to a permanent injury, your attorney can handle the paperwork, bureaucracy, negotiations, and other hurdles to fight for a fair award.

 Have You Been Injured In A Charleston South Carolina Area Car Accident?